-Workers’ Compensation attorneys (left to right above) Justin Litvack, Dennis Popalardo, Dikla Dolev, Amy Shen, Maria Sager, Deirdre Mochel and Tiffany Speers represented Boxer & Gerson and its long ties to the union movement on both sides of the bay.
+Workers’ Compensation attorneys (left to right above) Justin Litvack, Dennis Popalardo, Dikla Dolev, Amy Shen, Maria Grasso, Deirdre Mochel and Tiffany Speers represented Boxer & Gerson and its long ties to the union movement on both sides of the bay.

 The gathering was highlighted by an awards program that honors union members or friends who have contributed in extraordinary ways to the movement.